wmkouw/flda/README.md

 ## Usage

-The folder _experiment-*_ contains a file that runs an experiment on a dataset, while the _util_ folder contains utility functions and algorithms. _data_ contains download and parsing scripts.
+- __experiment-*__ contains scripts for running experiments reported in the paper.
+- __data__ contains a script for obtaining and processing data used in the paper.
+- __util__ contains utility functions and algorithms.

 Dependencies:
  - MinFunc (http://www.cs.ubc.ca/~schmidtm/Software/minFunc.html)